 Closure: Hand selected quality cork

-This vintage can be enjoyed up to 2023, but will reach its best drinking potential towards the end of 2019 and with optimum cellaring will peak only towards the end of 2020.
+This vintage can be enjoyed up to 2025, but will reach its best drinking potential towards the end of 2020 and with optimum cellaring only peak towards the end of 2022.

 This wine will pair exceptionally well with substantial foods including grilled or barbequed lamb, beef, kudu, ostrich and springbok.
 Serve between 16 and 18°C.